okolbu/grafana-dashboards/README.md

 Some dashboards for Grafana

 ## freenas11-graphite
-A dashboard for FreeNAS 11 metrics using a Graphite backend.
+A Grafana dashboard for FreeNAS 11 metrics using a Graphite backend.

 <p align="center">
   <img src="freenas/dashboard.png" width="70%">